 A Basic Guide To The Notice of Crossing

-Promoting innovation in the logistics industry in Mexico has been a challenge when it comes to new processes.
-Especially when considering the lack of resources and infrastructure that many carriers face, in particular the owner-operator.
-However, as part of this process, Mexico's Customs Agency (ANAM) announced the implementation of a new electronic customs system, the Notice of Crossing, which came into effect on August 1st, 2022.
+In Mexico, fostering innovation in the logistics industry has been a challenge, especially when it comes to new processes, and considering the lack of resources and infrastructure that many carriers face, in particular the owner-operator.
+However, as part of this initiative, Mexico's Customs Agency (ANAM) announced the implementation of a new electronic customs system, the Notice of Crossing, which came into effect on August 1st, 2022.
 The system seeks to improve infrastructure, and modernize and streamline the clearance of goods.

 It consists of an electronic document linked to the customs documentation that will be presented when clearing the goods.
 The new scheme replaces the Operation Document for Customs Clearance (DODA) that was previously provided by the carrier at the time of transit through customs.